BasicWolf/archived-kaylee/doc/src/communication.rst

   session variables.

 * :class:`NodeSessionDataManager <kaylee.session.NodeSessionDataManager>`
-  - pickles the data and stores it in :attr:`Node.session_data`.
+  - pickles the data and stores it (locally) in :attr:`Node.session_data`.

 * :class:`JSONSessionDataManager <kaylee.session.JSONSessionDataManager>`
-  - transfers an encrypted session data among the tasks and results, without keeping any data on the server.
+  - transfers an encrypted session data among the tasks and the results, without keeping any data on the server.